Buuber28/mewtate/README.md

 - Calculates conservation across aligned homologs.
 - Displays conservation as both mutation-card details and a sequence heatmap.
 - Fetches UniProt functional regions such as active sites, binding sites, domains, motifs, transmembrane regions, signal peptides, modified residues, and disulfide bonds.
-- Adjusts mutation severity when mutations affect conserved positions or functional regions.
+- Adjusts mutation severity when substitutions, insertions, or deletions affect conserved positions or functional regions.
-- Loads AlphaFold structures when available and maps mutations onto the 3D model.
+- Loads AlphaFold structures when available and maps mutations onto an expandable 3D model.
+- Highlights substitutions and deletions directly on the 3D structure, and highlights insertion flanks because inserted residues are not present in the wildtype/reference structure.
 - Caches recent deep-analysis results during the browser session to avoid rerunning expensive homolog and annotation steps.
 - Includes sample proteins and a recent-sequence library for faster exploration.